GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 | Into Narrow space | 2Rd | From Defensive space | 2Bd |
 | Height disadvantage | 2Rd | Height Advantage | 2Bd |

 ### Outcome of an Opposed Melee Round
 - **Winner**: One party achieves two or more net successes and greater than the other person.
 The difference between the opposed net successes equals the level of success.
 	- **Marginal Win**: One party achieves exactly one net success, which is greater than the other party.
 This is a marginal win and inflicts limited amount of damage.
 [Optional, otherwise it would be a failure]
 	- **Loser with Critical Success**: If the loser's roll included a critical success, and still had less successes than the winner, they will inflict a limited amount of damage on the winner.
 [Optional]
 - **Draw**: Both parties the same number of two or more net successes, leading to a draw.
-A draw is resolved by who has momentum.
+A draw is resolved by who currently has momentum.
 	- **Marginal Draw**: Both parties have exactly one net success.
-The draw is resolved by who has momentum.
+The draw is resolved by who currently has momentum.
 [Optional, otherwise it would be a failure]
 - **Failure**: Neither party gains two net successes.

 #### Level of Success